The YP Foundation: Awards and honours

 In 2006, The YP Foundation was given the SMILE fellowship by NGO Pravah and was selected as a final affiliate for the Change Looms Award given by The Ashoka Foundation and Pravah.
 In November 2007 Founder and Managing Trustee Ishita Chaudhry was awarded the Karmaveer Puraskaar - the National Award for Social Justice and Action by ICONGO and the Nand and Jeet Khemka Foundation.
-In 2008, The YP Foundation has been awarded the Seen and Heard 2008 Award - an International UK-based award given by British Telecom and The UK Youth Parliament to recognize exceptional initiatives that have created platforms for young people.
+In 2008, The YP Foundation has been awarded the Seen and Heard 2008 Award - an International UK-based award given by British Telecom and The UK Youth Parliament to recognise exceptional initiatives that have created platforms for young people.
 Founder Ishita Chaudhry was also nominated for the MtvIndia Youth Icon in 2008.